 This course involves an intensive study of special topics in adult and community education with a research emphasis.
 Research content varies according to student interest.
 Prerequisites: nine credits in Adult and Community Education and permission.

 Selection of a research problem, data collection, types of research, research reports, and use of libraries and computers in connection with research problems are addressed.
 Elements of statistics are introduced.
 This course provides background for preparation

 of research projects, including the thesis, and enables students to become intelligent consumers of academic research.

 Practical research in adult and community education is designed to have students conduct and report a formal research study in their field of interest.
 Students formulate a research problem and design a plan of inquiry to provide an answer(s) to their

 research problem(s).
 Students must be able to interpret their findings and communicate them both orally and in writing at a professional level.
 Prerequisites: GSR 615 and permission

 Students selecting the thesis option will complete a thesis project with a committee consisting of at least three faculty members.

 Graduate course catalog

-Connect with the Adult and Community Education Dept.
+Connect with the Professional Studies in Education Dept.